anastasia-klein/Yandex-Practicum100/Borrower default risk analysis/README.md

 There are bank data on customers’ credit worthiness.

-The purpose of the study: find out if a customer’s marital status, number of children as well as income level and loan purposes has an impact on whether they will default on a loan.
+__The purpose of the study__: find out if a customer’s marital status, number of children as well as income level and loan purposes has an impact on whether they will default on a loan.

 __Description of the data__